mixerapi/mixerapi-dev/plugins/collection-view/README.md

 ### MixerApi.CollectionView.afterSerialize

-The event contains the Serializer as the subject, the `type` of data (i.e. "xml" or "json") and the serialized data as `data`.
+The event contains the Serializer as the subject, the `$type` of data (i.e. "xml" or "json") and the serialized data as `$data`.
 This is dispatched just after serialization.

 ```php
 EventManager::instance()->on(Serializer::BEFORE_SERIALIZE_EVENT, function (Event $event, string $type, string $data) {